 - When an event occurs in Acoustic content, a POST request is sent to the URL you provided containing the JSON for the event.

 - This request can in turn trigger another event in the webhook consumer.
 For example, the consumer you set up could be Zapier and it receives the event notification send an email to the approver.

 Setting up and managing Webhooks

-Only administrators can create and manage webhooks in your hub.
+Only administrators can create and manage webhooks.
 You can create webhooks for selected authoring events such as creations, updates, and deletions.
 These events can be filtered for the specific event type, item type, status, or tags.
 When such filters are set webhooks requests are sent only when events that match the specified filters occur.
 If no filters are specified, then all available events will be sent to the webhook consumer.
 After a Webhook created it needs to be active to communicate with the consumer.
 If the Active option is cleared, no events will be sent.
-Acoustic content does not accept any response from your webhook consumer.
+Acoustic Content does not accept any response from your webhook consumer.
 Any such response is ignored.

 Note: Authentication to the Acoustic Content Rest APIs can be included as part of the request sent from Webhooks, a separate login request is not required.
-For more information, see API explorer.
+For more information, see API Reference.

 Common use case example

 You can use a webhook to send the text of a content item to an external translation system.
 Here is how you would do it: